- We the Palestinians believe in peace, the intifada has been an effort to achieve a peace process.

 - 1be in the process of doing something

-- Be continuing with an action already started: a hurricane that was in the process of devastating South CarolinaMore example sentences
+- Be continuing with an action already started: I was in the process of buying a houseMore example sentences

 - It is easy to see why she has already been the pick of several top directors and is in the process of putting together an impressive range of work.